mrlkn/cloudventures-task/README.md

-# Abstract Factory Pattern Implementation for DAOs
+# Abstract Factory Pattern Implementation for Cloudventures Task

-This project provides an implementation of the Abstract Factory pattern for creating Data Access Objects (DAOs) in Python.
-It's designed with flexibility and extensibility in mind, allowing developers to easily add support for new types of databases without modifying existing code.
+This project provides an implementation of the Abstract Factory pattern for creating Data Access Objects (DAOs).

 ## Overview